umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### Does Umbraco Cloud support http/2?

-The lowest version of IIS to support http/2 is version 10, which runs only on Windows Server 2016.
-Currently our infrastructure is limited to Windows Server 2012 R2 instances and as such we do not support http/2 directly.

-As a workaround, you could consider setting up a product like CloudFlare, which offers free support for http/2 (they call it "Opportunistic Encryption") out of the box.
+On the server, IIS 10.0 running on Windows 10 or Windows Server 2016 supports HTTP/2.
+Umbraco runs on Azure Web Apps which provides support for the HTTP/2 protocol for all applications hosted on the Azure App Service.

 ### There's a ARRAffinity cookie on my site which is not sent over HTTPS, is this a security risk?

 No this is not a security risk.
 This cookie is set by the load balancer (LB) and only used by the LB to track which server your site is on.
-It is set by the software we use (Azure Pack) and only useful when your website is being scaled to multiple servers.
+ARRAffinity cookie is a built-in feature of Azure App Service and only useful when your website is being scaled to multiple servers.
 In Umbraco Cloud we cannot scale your site to multiple servers so the cookie is effectively unused.

 You can learn much more about this in our [Security section](../Security/#cookies-and-security).